 National 4 units are assessed on a pass/fail basis within school and may be assessed unit by unit or by combined assessment.

 Both courses will be assessed by means of practical exam with an SQA verifier.
-The National 5 course will also have a Timeplan Exam and Theory Exam.
+The National 5 course will also have a written exam.

 Homework will be based on practical work and research.